mvdkleijn/healthchecker/README.md

 ## Licensing

-Healthchecker is licensed under GPLv3.
+Healthchecker is made available under the [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/) license.
 The full details are available from the [LICENSE](/LICENSE) file.